cap-js/docs/guides/deployment/to-cf.md

 npm i app/browse
 npm i app/admin-books

-# If project is monrepo
+# If project is monorepo
 ln -sf ../package-lock.json

 # If project is multitenant